 A custom body kit is a set of exterior components — typically front and rear bumpers, side skirts, fender flares, splitters, diffusers, and spoilers — designed to modify the appearance or aerodynamics of a specific vehicle.
 Off-the-shelf kits exist for popular platforms, but a truly custom kit is designed for a specific car, a specific look, and specific performance or fitment requirements that generic kits can’t meet.

 Custom kits are specified when the vehicle is rare or modified enough that no catalog kit exists, when the design vision is unique, or when fit quality matters enough that a purpose-built solution is worth the investment.
 For heavily modified vehicles, custom work is often the only option.
+For more on how 3D scanning enables precision automotive fabrication, see our guide to scanning classic and custom cars for aftermarket fitment.

 What Materials Are Custom Body Kits Made From?